 Our high school has a full time officer assigned to the building.
 The officer is available to assist the other buildings in the district when needed.

 How do you collaborate with your first responders?

-Our district works closely with our first responders, we have a great working relationship with both police and fire.
-It is not uncommon to see officers and fireman in our buildings, it is important for them to get to know our staff and the layout of our buildings under non stressful situations.
-The district shares our building maps, keys and FOBS, and our emergency response plans with our first responders.
+Our district works closely with our first responders, we have a great working relationship with police/sheriff and fire departments.
+It is not uncommon to see police/deputies and fire fighters in our buildings; it is important for them to get to know our staff and the layout of our buildings under non-stressful situations.
+The district shares our building maps, keys and FOBS (keyless entry), and emergency response plans with our first responders.
 It is key that during an emergency that they know how students and staff in a building are going to respond so that they can respond to the emergency and quickly provide help for us.

 Collaboration is key and sharing plans with our partners is invaluable.
-We also conduct training and our drills with our first responders, this is a great way to provide valuable feedback as to what works and what we need to improve on.
+We also conduct training and drills with our first responders; this is a great way to provide valuable feedback as to what works and what we need to improve on.

 Does the district have a Safety Team?

 Yes, the district has a District Safety Team.
 The team consists of district administrators, building administrators, teachers, a district nurse, law enforcement, and fire personnel.
 The team discusses and makes decisions regarding safety and security along with updating emergency crisis plans.

 How does the district address a threat?